Naamah Paley RoseSenior Advisor

-Naamah is an Advisor in Rockefeller Philanthropy Advisors’ New York City office and works with individuals, foundations and corporate clients on a range of donor services.
+Naamah is a Senior Advisor in Rockefeller Philanthropy Advisors’ New York City office and works with individuals, foundations and corporate clients on a range of donor services.
 She manages giving programs focused on medical research and mental health, libraries and universities, the arts, criminal justice, and broader social justice issues.
-Naamah has structured several research awards program, worked closely with grantees to craft complex multi-year gifts, and contributed to widely-circulated reports on Rockefeller Philanthropy Advisors’ Scalable Solutions initiative.
+Naamah has structured several research awards program, worked closely with grantees to craft complex multi-year gifts, and contributed to widely-circulated reports on Rockefeller Philanthropy Advisors’ Scaling Solutions initiative.

 Naamah has lived and worked in the Middle East, Midwest and New York City.
 She has worked with a large international fund, a medium-sized family foundation, the flagship grantee of a foundation, and a peer-to-peer grantmaking program.
 She most recently served as a manager and senior program officer for the Bronfman Fellowships, where she ran educational programs and managed an Alumni Advisory Board.
 Previously, she worked at the New Israel Fund and Unbound Philanthropy, where she worked on operations and evaluation.
 She has particular expertise in immigrant and refugee grantmaking, grants management and engaging next gen donors.